What do companies have to include in the records of processing activities?

 - If possible, the retention schedules for the different categories of personal data.

-- If possible, a general description of your technical and organisational security measures (e.g. encryption, employment training, access restrictions to contracts and other personal data).
+- If possible, a general description of your technical and organisational security measures (e.g. encryption, employee training, access restrictions to contracts and other personal data, anonymisation, etc).